 “Right, let me just get this straight.
 We’re going to paddle in that lake in this blow-up boat thingy?!?
 Are you sure it can hold our weight?
 What if it bursts?”
+Can you imagine?

 That was my partner’s response the first time I took her aboard my Sea Eagle SE370.
 The only other inflatable craft she had been on was a Lilo in the pool last summer holiday.
 Those inflated plastic beds fold under the tiniest of movements, so I guess her anxiety was warranted.